adenchua/express-typescript-node20-template/README.md

 | `/docs`        | folder to store all documentation, including api specification                                                     |

 File examples are stored in each folder described above, each marked with `/** <-- DELETE THIS FILE --> */` comment at the top of the file.
 Delete these files or modify them accordingly when needed.

+## API Documentation

+OpenAPI documentation (together with Swagger-UI) is added to this template for developers to describe their API specifications.
+The specification follows **[OpenAPI Specification version 3.1.0](https://spec.openapis.org/oas/v3.1.0)** definition.

+The document is stored at `./src/docs/openapi.yaml`.
+After modification, restart your server to see the changes from Swagger UI at `/docs` endpoint

+## Changelog

+There are currently no changes to this template